angular-university/reactive-patterns-course/README.md

 # Repository Content

-Contains the code for several of the Angular University [RxJs and Reactive Patterns Angular Architecture Course](https://angular-university.io/course/reactive-angular-architecture-course).
+This repository contains of the Angular University [RxJs and Reactive Patterns Angular Architecture Course](https://angular-university.io/course/reactive-angular-architecture-course).

 This course repository is updated to Angular 4, there is a Yarn lock file available.

 [RxJs and Reactive Patterns Angular Architecture Course](https://angular-university.io/course/reactive-angular-architecture-course)